The Fog Programming Language

 Functions

-For creating functions, the function keyword can be used.
-This may be familiar to some from other languages which have similar keywords.
+To create functions, the function keyword can be used.
+This may be familiar to some from other languages that have similar keywords.

 Function definition example: